Genealogy Resources Available at Our Library

 - 1867 Voters' Registration.
 On March 23, 1867, Congress passed legislation that called for a registration of qualified voters in each military district.
 The text of this legislation can be found in the Statutes at Large in volume 15, page 2 (15 Stat 2).
 The commanding officer in each district was required to have, before September 1, a list of these voters from each county.
 These lists would be used to determine all who would be eligible to vote for any proposed Constitutional Convention in the state.

 - Texas Convict Record Ledgers and Indexes.
 The record ledgers are excellent sources of individual convict descriptions and information regarding their incarceration.
-This series, available for use only on microfilm, may be viewed on-site or borrowed through the interlibrary loan program.
+Although the original records are too fragile to be used, they have been microfilmed and may be viewed on-site or borrowed through the interlibrary loan program.

 - Republic of Texas Passports.
 The collection of 55 documents has been digitized and a complete listing of names is available.